Section 26 – Existing rights and freedoms in Canada continue

 26. The guarantee in this Charter of certain rights and freedoms shall not be construed as denying the existence of any other rights or freedoms that exist in Canada.

-There are similar or related rights in the following international instruments binding on Canada: articles 2, 5(2) of the International Covenant on Civil and Political Rights.
+There are similar or related provisions in the following international instruments binding on Canada: article 5(2) of the International Covenant on Civil and Political Rights.

 - Date modified: